wtKST is a clean, simple user interface to the ON4KST online chats – with some extra features for Aircraft Scatter prediction.

 - Before you begin: you must already have signed up with the official ON4KST site to register your username and password.

-- Download: if the site at dl0gth.de is unavailable, here is a download link.
-Unzip the .zip file to a directory of your choice, and wtKST.exe should run.
+- Download the latest version from dl0gth.de Unzip the .zip file to a directory of your choice, and wtKST.exe should run.

 - In wtKST: click Options, choose the KST tab, and enter that same login information.
 Also enter your station info and other selections.